antoineol/destinees-ce1-matchmaker/README.md

 ```

 Optionally, you can use a VSCode plugin like Jest Runner to make running tests easier, especially if you want to run only some specific tests, instead of all tests.

+Note: we could also add a watch command to let the tests run in background while we develop.
+Feel free to add the script or ask your tech lead to get help on that.

 ## Deployment